icculus/SDL_remixer/docs/README-migration.md

 ## Halting

 Mix_HaltChannel(), MIX_HaltMusic(), Mix_FadeOutChannel() and Mix_FadeOutMusic()
 are replaced by MIX_StopTrack().
-Be careful that fade-outs work in sample frames, not milliseconds, in SDL3_mixer.
+Be careful here: fade-outs work in sample frames of the track's input, not milliseconds, in SDL3_mixer.
 Use MIX_TrackMSToFrames() to convert.
+However, If stopping multiple tracks at once with MIX_StopAllTracks() or MIX_StopTag(), the fade out is specified in _milliseconds_, since we can't guarantee that all tracks have the same sample rate.

 ## Pausing